d-bl/GroundForge-help/docs/symmetry/index.md

 The letters `bdpq` are used to illustrate the transformation per copied template.
 The swatches have the four letters arranged in diagonals, columns, rows and squares as shown by bars in the following figure.

 Marks at the start of these bars indicate the indent pattern, either one by one or two by two.
+One input field controls the amount of indent for all swatches at once.
+Some swatches repeat themselves faster than others.
+The value of the input field is maximised such that all swatches can browse through all options.

 ![](swatches.svg)